The Joy of the Lord IS Your Strength!

 1 John 4:19 (NKJV)

-Not only do our heavenly Father, Jesus and the Holy Spirit love us, but we love them in return.
+Not only do our Heavenly Father, Jesus and the Holy Spirit love us, but we love them in return.
 They show us their love for us in countless ways.
 We show our love for them by trusting God and obeying Him and His Word, because He first loved us.

 Kathy Shelton